-Describe the physical and legal form of the development property, including the total number of cooperative interests in the development, the number being marketed by the developer and the civic location of the development.
-Attach a copy of the actual or proposed plans, showing the layout of the development and the dimensions or areas of the cooperative interests and common areas as an Exhibit.
+Describe the physical and legal form of the development property, including the total number of leasehold units in the development, the number being marketed by the developer and the civic location of the development.
+Attach a copy of the actual or proposed plans, showing the layout of the development property and the dimensions or areas of the leasehold units and common areas, as an Exhibit.